-A bunionette (also known as a tailor's bunion) is a painful bony prominence, or bump, on the outside of the fifth (pinky) toe.
-Over time, the bunionette may worsen as the fifth toe moves inward and the fifth metatarsal (the bone connected to it) moves outward.
-Rubbing between the bump and tight shoes may also cause a callus to grow over the fifth toe area.
+A bunionette (also known as a tailor's bunion) is a painful bony prominence, or bump, on the outside of the little (pinky) toe.
+Over time, the bunionette may worsen as the little toe moves inward and the fifth metatarsal (the bone connected to it) moves outward.
+Rubbing between the bump and tight shoes may also cause a callus to grow over the area.
 All bunionettes can cause pain and pressure on the outside of the foot, though often they do not cause symptoms.

 The initial treatment of a bunionette is non-surgical.
-This can include wearing shoes that are roomier with a wide toe box to avoid rubbing on the bony prominence and padding the fifth toe using a toe sleeve.
-These treatment options are designed to reduce
+This can include wearing shoes that are roomier with a wide toe box to avoid rubbing on the bony prominence.
+Padding the little toe using a toe sleeve may reduce discomfort as well.

 The type of surgery to correct the bunionette depends on the shape of the fifth metatarsal bone, type of bunionette, and patient’s wishes.

-- If patients have a painful fifth toe prominence without a bony growth, the surgery usually involves a removal of the painful soft tissue of the fifth toe.
+- If you have a painful prominence without a bony growth, the surgery usually involves removing the painful soft tissue of the little toe.

-- Patients with a Type 1 bunionette deformity have a bony prominence at the fifth metatarsal head at the outer part of the bone where the toe meets the foot.
+- If you have a Type 1 bunionette, it means you have an enlarged bump at the outer end of the fifth metatarsal head (where the toe meets the foot).
 During surgery, this bony growth is removed.

 - Sometimes the bony protuberance is so big that the bone of the fifth metatarsal needs an osteotomy, which is breaking the bone to realign it.
-With the bone cut, it is then moved towards the fourth metatarsal to correct the alignment.
+The bone is cut and moved towards the fourth metatarsal to correct the alignment.

-- If patients have a curved shape to their fifth toe (Type 2 bunionette) or angle (Type 3 bunionette) between the fourth and fifth metatarsal, then an osteotomy is often done.
+- If you have a curved shape to your little toe (Type 2 bunionette) or angle (Type 3 bunionette) between the fourth and fifth metatarsal, your surgeon will often do an osteotomy.
 This osteotomy is done to straighten out the fifth metatarsal.

 - If a bunionette deformity is treated with an osteotomy, the bone may be held straight with a steel wire, screw, or plate and screws, depending on the surgeon's preference.